bnthor/animon/README.md

 </section>
 ```

-In addition, animon also detects two data-attributes that gives you more control:
+In addition, animon also detects three data-attributes that gives you more control:

 #### Data-effect